 Amidst a beautiful presentation ceremony at the Hotel de Paris in Monte Carlo, the first Franck Muller Aeternitas Mega 4 Grande Sonnerie Westminster Carillon was delivered to its owner on Saturday 7th November 2009.
-The watch which is in the making since 2004 required utmost dedication, passion and technical wizardry of the Master watchmakers of the Franck Muller Manufacture.
-An extraordinary creation, the Aeternitas Mega 4, is touted to be the world’s most complicated wrist-watch, with 36 complications, of which 25 are visible on the dial and on the back, composed of 1483 individual components.
+The watch, which is in the making since 2004, required utmost dedication, passion, and technical wizardry of the Master watchmakers of the Franck Muller Manufacture.
+An extraordinary creation, the Aeternitas Mega 4, is touted to be the world’s most complicated wrist-watch, with 36 complications, of which 25 are visible on the dial and the back, composed of 1483 individual components.
 This complicated timepiece has now replaced the Patek Philippe Calibre 89 timepiece which held the title of the world’s most complicated watch.
-With a price tag of $2.27 million this watch is also the most expensive timepiece to be sold outside of an auction.
+With a price tag of $2.27 million, this watch is also the most expensive timepiece to be sold outside of an auction.

-The lucky owner of this prestigious timepiece was watch collector Mr. Michael J. Gould who arrived in his private jet from his home in Colorado USA, together with his family and friends to collect this complicated watch.
-He was presented the first Aeternitas Mega 4 personally by Mr. Franck Muller and Mr. Vartan Sirmakes, the co-founders of the Franck Muller Manufacture in front of an audience of 400 guests from all over the world, including dignitaries representing the Monegasque government.
+The lucky owner of this prestigious timepiece was watch collector Mr. Michael J. Gould, who arrived in his private jet from his home in Colorado USA and his family and friends to collect this complicated watch.
+He was presented the first Aeternitas Mega 4 personally by Mr. Franck Muller and Mr. Vartan Sirmakes, the Franck Muller Manufacture co-founders, in front of an audience of 400 guests from all over the world, including dignitaries representing the Monegasque government.

 Mr. Gould must definitely feel lucky to receive the first-ever Aeternitas Mega 4 timepiece.